mintedreward/heartmail/rxc-app/db/friends.md

 [Take Your Brand To The Blockchain](https://www.takeyourbrandtotheblockchain.com).
 Are you Ready to Monetize Your Content on the Blockchain?
 You’re in the right place!

+[Deep Thawtz](https://www.deepthawtz.com).
+DEEPTHAWTZ Studios grew out of a side hustle after Dylan Clendenin sold his first artwork in September 2020.
+Dylan draws and paints what he likes, doesn’t overthink it and will keep working regardless of the results.

 # Following

 I respect and follow these people but have not ever had direct engagements with them.
 They may or may not know who I am.
 Either way, they are doing good work and I recommend following them.